-Quick and automatic word recognition is necessary for fluency, but it is not sufficient.
+Quick and automatic word recognition is necessary for fluency but is not sufficient.
 In addition to automaticity, students need to develop prosody and expression.
 In Fundations, students have multiple opportunities to develop quick and automatic word recognition.
 They also work to develop prosody and expression with connected text with Storytime, Trick Word Practice, Sentence Reading, and Word Play-Read Sentences.
 To develop fluency and speed of reading, students learn how to read in phrases that connect meaning.
 Fundations uses a scooping technique to provide a graphical representation of phrasing.
-Additional practice in decoding practice is provided with the 32 Duet Books found in the Geodes Level K Library, which aligns specifically with the scope and sequence of Fundations Level K. Each child-read text is at least 90 percent decodable, as aligned with the scope and sequence of Fundations.
-Units, for students to practice taught phonetic elements and Fundations Trick Words in connected text.
+Additional practice in decoding practice is provided with the 32 Duet Books found in the Geodes Level K Library which aligns specifically with the scope and sequence of Fundations Level K. Each child-read text at least 90 percent decodable, as aligned with the scope and sequence of Fundations Trick Words in connected text.